ImScientist/tensorflow-serving/README.md

       ```shell
       kubectl apply -f helm/prometheus/servicemonitor.yaml
       ```
+      The labels under `spec.selector.matchLabels` should match the labels of the service whose metrics endpoint we want to monitor (`/monitoring/prometheus/metrics`).
 In the prometheus UI under Status -> Targets you should see that a new serviceMonitor component was discovered.

 - Grafana